yeshua453/website/docs/controls/badge.md

 ### `text_style`

 The text style to use for text in the label.

-The value is an instance if [`TextStyle`](/docs/reference/types/textstyle) class.
+Value is of type [`TextStyle`](/docs/reference/types/textstyle).